Woman shopping from vendor at farmers market at St. Stephen's Church in Richmond, Virginia

 Agriberry Farm offers fresh, local strawberries, blueberries, raspberries, and asparagus!
 Our full line of jams and preserves, delectable oat bars made with Agriblend jam, blackberry syrup, raspberry and blackberry blush applesauce, and classically made apple butter round out our offerings.
 Our 2025 CSA signups are live, come see us here at St Stephen’s on Wednesdays from 2pm-6:30pm or choose another of our dozen convenient pick up locations all over the greater Richmond area.
 Click here to learn more!

-Broadfork Farm will have their Certified Naturally Grown salad mix, microgreens, sugar snap pea shoots, heads of lettuce (red ones, green ones, and Romaine ones), Swiss chard, curly kale, Toscano kale, dill, cilantro, parsley, bouquets of flowers, round cabbage, napa (Chinese) cabbage, cucumbers, and summer squash.
-They will have their naturally leavened bread made from all Certified Organic ingredients and baked in their wood fired oven, in the following varieties: Seed Loaf, Rosemary & Thyme Loaf, Raisin & Cinnamon Loaf, Baguettes, plus fermented vegetables (sauerkrauts, kimchi, etc.) are back in stock from Gathered Threads Farm!
+Broadfork Farm will have their Certified Naturally Grown salad mix, microgreens, heads of lettuce (red ones, green ones, and Romaine ones), Swiss chard, curly kale, Toscano kale, dill, cilantro, parsley, bouquets of flowers, round cabbage, napa (Chinese) cabbage, cucumbers, and summer squash.
+They will have their naturally leavened bread made from all Certified Organic ingredients and baked in their wood fired oven, in the following varieties: Seed Loaf, Cranberry & Pepitas Loaf, Raisin & Cinnamon Loaf, Rustic White, and Baguettes, plus fermented vegetables (sauerkrauts, kimchi, etc.) are back in stock from Gathered Threads Farm!

 F.J.
 Medina and Sons Farm will have plants for your garden and a few vegetables, with more coming over the next few weeks.